Sarah627/Java_miniatures/README.md

   - What's meant by lexicographically?

     - **The comparison is based on the Unicode value of each character in the strings.**
-  -  The method returns value less than zero if str1 has fewer characters `or` considered less than str2 comparing the unicode value of their characters, returns more than zero if the opposite and 0 if they are equal.
+  -  The method returns value less than zero if str1 has fewer characters `or` considered less than str2 comparing the Unicode value of their characters, returns more than zero if the opposite and 0 if they are equal.
   -  to understand observe the next example:

      ![comparing strings](/images/comparing%20Strings.png)